 - Area affected? – Small bowel only

 - Is the condition controlled by medication?
 Yes, no flare-ups in 2 years.

 Based on the information above, we would expect one or two life insurance providers to accept the application with a 50% medical loading, meaning a £20 monthly premium would rise to around £30 per month.
 Premiums would be guaranteed for the life of the policy, irrespective of whether the condition worsens over time.

 It is important to note that not all insurance companies would arrive at the same decision, with some likely to offer terms with + 100% medical loading.
 This is why it is incredibly important that you apply to the insurance company that is likely to offer cover with the most favourable terms from the outset.
 We explain how to do this in the section below.

 Which is the best life insurance policy if I have Crohn's disease?

 This is a difficult one to answer because Crohn's disease like many diseases affecting your immune system is a complex medical condition, often with sufferers experiencing symptoms that are unique to them.
-The condition affects people of all ages and can range from mild symptoms with little or no medical intervention, to severe symptoms which require heavy monitoring and regular surgery.
+The condition affects people of all ages and can range from mild symptoms with little or no medical intervention, to severe symptoms which require heavy monitoring and multiple surgeries.

 It is for this reason that it is not possible to pick out one insurance company that is best for people who suffer from Crohn's disease or other inflammatory bowel diseases.
-In fact, it is likely that two different Crohn's sufferers may be better applying to two different insurance companies, as the underwriting decision is based on their own unique medical history.
+In fact, it is likely that two different Crohn's sufferers may be better off applying to two different insurance companies, as the underwriting decision is based on their own unique medical history.

-The difficulty for people who suffer with Crohn's is knowing which insurance company is best based on their own unique medical history.
+The difficulty for people who suffer from Crohn's is knowing which insurance company is best based on their own unique medical history.
 The cheapest company at the quote stage is very rarely the cheapest company once the medical underwriting has been completed.